lupowo/AA_TerralithRepack/README.md

 ## AA_TerralithRepack
 A Ressource pack to make Antique Atlas 4 work better with terralith.
-So far only i only added biomes.
+So far I only added biomes.
 Idk if i ever do the structures

 ## Changelog
 # V0.2